 The course is broken into a series of Units - one for each section of our course.
-Each Unit also begins with an overview, which details which chapters you should read in your textbook, which videos you should watch, along with any other preparatory materials.
-The dates listed in the calendar attached within this syllabus are tentative and can/may be changed.
+Each Unit begins with an overview, which details which chapters you should read in your textbook, which videos you should watch, along with any other preparatory materials.
+The dates listed in the calendar attached within this syllabus are tentative and can be changed.

-Much of the learning done is this class is through in class discussion.
+Much of the learning done is this class is through vocal participation, mental engagement, and activity.
 While there are terms to memorize, much of the work in this class is designed to hone your skills of active looking, and critical response.
-This can only be done by ENGAGING in class and with the assigned work.
-These assignments are a mixture of quizzes, exercises, online discussions, and online activities.
-Discussions in class and in e-learn are of particular importance, as these will contribute to both your learning and that of your peers.
-They are usually pretty enjoyable, if I do say so myself!
+This can only be done by engaging in our meetings and with the assigned work.
+These assignments are a mixture of exams, quizzes, exercises, online discussions, and online activities.
+Discussions (both via elearn and in our virtual class) are of particular importance, as these will contribute to both your learning and that of your peers.

-I am very much an active teacher - you are very rarely being graded by a computer.
+While this is an online course, I am very much an active teacher - you are very rarely being graded by a computer.
 With the exception of the multiple choice portion of quizzes, I personally grade and review each assignment you turn in.
-You will be graded following a clear rubric, and will (at times) receive written feedback.
+You will be graded following a clear rubric, and will at times receive written feedback.
 You are encouraged to ask questions when you have them, either through email or scheduling a virtual meeting with me.